Pirates vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- Over the past 10 games, the Pirates have been favored just once and won that contest.

-- When it comes to hitting the over, the Pirates and their opponents are 6-4-0 in their last 10 games with a total.
+- When it comes to the total, the Pirates and their foes are 6-4-0 in their previous 10 contests.

-- Bookmakers have not set a spread for any of the Pirates' last 10 games.
+- The past 10 Pirates contests have not had a runline posted by oddsmakers.

 Pirates Betting Records & Stats

-- In games it has played as moneyline favorites with odds of -115 or shorter, Pittsburgh has a 14-8 record (winning 63.6% of its games).

-- The implied moneyline probablility for this matchup gives the Pirates a 53.5% chance to win.
+- The Pirates have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.

-- Pittsburgh has had an over/under set by oddsmakers 131 times, and have combined with opponents to go over the total in 72 of those games (72-56-3).
+- Pittsburgh and its opponents have gone over the total this season in 72 of its 132 opportunities.

+- In 15 games with a line this season, the Pirates have a mark of 10-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!